Greg-T8/Notebook/topics/concepts/graphic_design.md

 >Repetition helps organize the information; it helps guide the reader through pages; it helps unify disparate parts of the design.

 >The repetitive element does not have to be a graphic or clipart; it can be spacing, rules, fonts, alignments, or anything that you consciously repeat.

+Repetition is useful on one-page pieces, and is critical in multi-page documents.

+#### Repetition: How to Get It

+Repetition is about consistency, but push the existing consistencies a little further:

+- At first, simply find _existing_ repetitions and strengthen them.
+- As you get used to the idea, start to _create_ repetitions to enhance the design and clarity of the information

+#### Repetition: What to Avoid

+Avoid repeating an element so much that it becomes annoying.

 #### Repetition: Examples